 You must be aware that a criminal conviction can have serious lifelong consequences, which is one of the reasons why we fight so hard for you.
 A conviction can prevent you from international travel, destroy your credit history, increase your health and auto insurance premiums or make you uninsurable, prevent you from obtaining student loans, cause you to be ineligible for certain professional licenses, lose your job or even go to jail.

 Because the stakes are so high we are committed to fighting this legal battle for you.
-This is our expertise.
+This is where we shine.
 The impact of a criminal case can create havoc in your personal life.
 If this occurs we will guide you to the proper professional assistants because we work as attorneys and not trained as social workers.
 We want you to have the best assistance in all the issues of your life.
 We handle your legal problems so you can address the other issues appropriately.
 Because you hired us, you no longer have to worry about the legal and administrative aspects of your case.
 We do that for you and that allows you the time to focus on personal and professional matters.

 Our firm operates on a total practice management theory.
 Instead of having one person in the office who you deal with, you can deal with any one of the members of our office at any time on your case.
-From the receptionist, to the paralegal, to the case managers to the attorneys, every single member of our office is up to speed as to what is going in your case at any one time.
+From the receptionist, to the paralegal, to the case managers, to the attorneys, every single member of our office is up to speed as to what is going in your case at any one time.
 This way you don’t get stuck waiting to speak to somebody in particular about your case.
 You can deal with anybody and get answers to the questions that you have, right now.

 Eliminating the anxiety in your life is one of our main goals here at Ruane Attorneys.
 We understand that this anxiety can detract from your personal life, your professional life and your ability to even sleep through the night.
 By retaining our firm, we put you in the best possible situation to remove these anxieties from your life.